I like this movie a lot and I really couldn’t tell you why.

 The producer shoves the narrator onto the stage.

 He turns and stares at the crowd.
-The crowd stairs back in silence.
+The crowd stares back in silence.

 He takes a deep breath and slowly walks forward to the edge of the stage.
 The crowd murmurs, all eyes on him.